steveklabnik/jujutsu-tutorial/src/basic-jj-workflow.md

 crucial to get the mental model right from the start.
 And it's different in `jj` than `git`.

-## So what is a changeset anyway?
+## So what is a change anyway?

-A changeset is a particular *logical* change we are recording in our repository.
+A change is a particular *logical* change we are recording in our repository.
-Like commits in `git`, changesets have a parent changeset, and they form a tree.
+Like commits in `git`, changes have a parent change, and they form a tree.
 (okay, okay, a DAG.
 Nerd.)
 So why aren't they commits?
 And why is there *also* a commit id?